ZackaryW/ldx/memory-bank/productContext.md

 ### For Operations Teams
 - **Server Mode**: Deploy as HTTP service for remote execution
 - **Scheduled**: Set up recurring jobs with cron or interval triggers
-- **Observable**: Monitor job status and execution history
+- **CLI Client**: Monitor and control via ldx-client command
+- **Persistent**: Registry survives server restarts
+- **Multi-execution**: Track multiple runs of same job independently

 ## Success Criteria
-1. A user can control LDPlayer from Python without writing subprocess code
+1. ✅ Users can control LDPlayer from Python without writing subprocess code
-2. Batch operations work reliably across multiple instances
+2. ✅ Batch operations work reliably across multiple instances
-3. Custom automation can be built by writing simple plugin classes
+3. ✅ Custom automation can be built by writing simple plugin classes
-4. Scheduled jobs run unattended with proper error handling
+4. ✅ Scheduled jobs run unattended with proper error handling
-5. The package remains modular - users only install what they need
+5. ✅ The package remains modular - users only install what they need
+6. ✅ Server can be deployed and managed remotely via CLI client
+7. ✅ Jobs persist across server restarts
+8. ✅ Multiple executions of same job can be tracked independently